SciML/Catalyst.jl/docs/src/model_creation/coupled_crn_equations.md

     (N+p,d), 0 <--> G
 end
 ```
 Here, the left-hand side of the differential contains the differential's name only.
 The right-hand side is `Differential(t)`, where `t` is the default [time independent variable](@ref ref) used within Catalyst.
 If you wish to declare a differential with respect to another independent variable, replace `t` with its name.
+If you need to declare multiple differentials, this can be done by providing a `begin ... end` block (with one differential declaration on each line) to the `@differential` option.
 Note that since we are no longer using the default differential, $N$ and $V$ must be explicitly declared using the `@variables` option.

 ### [Using higher-order differentials](@id coupled_equations_other_higher_order_differentials)
 Until now we have only declared first-order differential equations.
 However, higher-order differential equations can also be used.
 These are mostly handled identically to how first-order differential equations are handled, with three exceptions:
 - Variables and differentials are not inferred for these, and must be explicitly declared.
-- Like for [coupled CRN/algebraic equation models], the `structural_simplify = true` option must be provided to `ODEProblem`.
+- Like for [coupled CRN/algebraic equation models](@ref coupled_equations_algebraic_equations), the `structural_simplify = true` option must be provided to `ODEProblem`.
-- Initial condition must be provided for any lower-order differentials.
+- Initial conditions must be provided for any lower-order differentials.

 The second point will make things a bit more convoluted, as we will need to explicitly define the differential outside of the DSL to set its initial condition.